ycrc/PIL/reference.md

 ## **Filesystem heirarchy**

-The following is an overview of a standard Unix filesystem.
+The following is an overview of a standard Linux filesystem.
 The exact heirarchy is dependent on the platform, so you may not see exactly the same files/directories on your computer: